Mailu/Mailu/docs/contributors/environment.rst

 Reviewing
 ---------

+Members of the **Mailu/contributors** team leave reviews to open PR's.
+In the case of a PR from a fellow team member, a single review is enough to initiate merging.
+In all other cases, two approving reviews are required.
+There is also a possibility to set the ``review/need2`` to require a second review.

+After Travis successfully tests the PR and the required amount of reviews are acquired, Mergify will trigger with a ``bors r+`` command.
+Bors will batch any approved PR's, merges them with master in a staging branch where Travis builds and tests the result.
+After a successful test, the actual master gets fast-forwarded to that point.

 System requirements
 ```````````````````

-Reviewing pull requests requires some additional git setup.
+Reviewing pull requests sometimes requires some additional git setup.
 First, for 90% of the review jobs,
 you will need a PC or server that can expose all Mailu ports to the outside world.
 Also, a valid
 domain name would be required.
 This can be a simple free DynDNS account.
 Do not use a production
 server, as there are cases where data corruption occurs and you need to delete the ``/mailu``